AI Use Cases/Professional Services

 How does AI optimize network anomaly detection for Professional Services?

 AI establishes behavioral baselines unique to your firm's operational patterns - understanding that consultants access multiple client systems during engagements, work off-hours during proposal season, and transfer bulk files as deliverables - then flags only genuine deviations (new user accessing unrelated systems, credential use from impossible geographic locations, bulk access to non-assigned client data) as anomalies.
-Unlike generic EDR tools that generate 500+ daily alerts, this approach reduces false positives by 60-70% while maintaining 95%+ detection of true threats.
-The model continuously learns from your SOC's feedback, improving precision monthly and automatically adapting as your engagement team structure and client portfolio evolve.
+Unlike generic EDR tools that flood the queue with daily alerts, this approach is built to shrink false positives to a queue your team can actually review while keeping genuine threats visible - with the detection targets set against your own baseline during the audit.
+The model continuously learns from your SOC's feedback, improving precision monthly and adapting as your engagement team structure and client portfolio evolve.

 Is our IT & Cybersecurity data kept secure during this process?